MichaelShoemaker/shoemaker-de-zoomcamp-final-project/GitLikeMe.md

 ![CreateKey](https://user-images.githubusercontent.com/7443591/160307568-b6bfcb42-d053-432a-8982-374c9b23f1da.png)<br>

-# Set up SSH to VM
+# Setup SSH to VM
 ---
 In your terminal run the command<br>
 ```ssh-keygen -t -rsa -f ~/.ssh/<whatever you want to call your key> -C <the username that you want on your VM> -b 2048```